Review of the Food Standards Australia New Zealand Act 1991

 Have your say

-New Zealand and Australia have a unique shared regulatory system that sees us jointly developing our food composition and labelling policy and standards.
-This is based on the 1995 Food Treaty we have with Australia and has led to joint initiatives, such as our Health Star Rating System.
+New Zealand and Australia have a unique shared regulatory system that sees us jointly developing food composition and labelling policy and standards.
+This is based on the Agreement between the Government of Australia and the Government of New Zealand establishing a System for the Development of Joint Food Standards (the Joint Food Treaty).

 Who to contact

-If you have any questions about giving feedback on the scoping paper, the broader reform agenda, or to subscribe to updates, email FoodRegulationModernisation@health.gov.au
+If you have any questions about this consultation or the broader reform agenda, or if you wish to subscribe for updates, email FoodRegulationModernisation@health.gov.au

 If you have any questions on New Zealand’s role in the joint system, email firstname.lastname@example.org